 Part of the charm of Bali is the chance to relax.
 You just can’t do it in Kuta.
 At all.
 Skip it, and I promise you won’t miss a thing.

 I’ll warn that this Bali itinerary might push towards the edge of travelling too quickly.
 In most of the 10-day itineraries here I’ve avoided travelling between destinations too often, usually leaving 3-4 days for each destination with day trips thrown in.
 I made a bit of an exception here.

 Bali is a relatively small and compact island.
 Even with the sometimes horrendous traffic, getting around Bali isn’t overly difficult.
 Travel times between destinations are relatively short.
 Hardly the mind-and-body-draining exercise of, let’s say, travelling across Java!

 With this itinerary, I wanted to provide a truly diverse and sweeping view of Bali—at least as much as is possible in such a short time.

 If you have more time, I’d recommend slowing down.
-Rather than adding more Balinese destinations to the itinerary, stay longer in each.
+Rather than adding more Balinese destinations to this Bali itinerary, stay longer in each.
 Make use of the island’s small stature to launch day trips from places like Ubud or Lovina to explore the different regions more deeply.

 What results in Seminyak is a more subdued experience than Kuta.
 That’s not to say that Seminyak is the poster child for the quiet charms of Bali.
 There’s still a tad bit of crazy here—if that’s what you’re looking for!

-Spend at least 2 days in Seminyak to acclimatize yourself to Bali before moving on to the island’s more spiritually uplifting and quieter corners.
+Spend at least two days in Seminyak to acclimatize yourself to Bali before moving on to the island’s more spiritually uplifting and quieter corners.